PatriLoto/PatriLoto/README.md

 - Teaching Assistant: I've been teaching computational tools to students and researchers at the Faculty of Agrarian Sciences of the National University of the Northeast.
 - Data Science Educator: I've taught data analysis courses with R to people with no programming background in various workshops and conferences.

-- 🔭 I’m currently working on the [Science Core Bilingual Development](https://github.com/ScienceCore/climaterisk) and [Accessible Open Science] (https://www.metadocencia.org/proyecto/nasa-spanish/ projects.
+- 🔭 I’m currently working on the [Science Core Bilingual Development](https://github.com/ScienceCore/climaterisk) and [Accessible Open Science](https://www.metadocencia.org/proyecto/nasa-spanish/ project)
-- 🌱 I’m currently collborating with the organization of LatinR and with the Book Dash event (November edition) hosted by The Turing Way.
+- 🌱 I’m currently collborating with the organization of [LatinR](https://latinr.org/en/sobre/equipo/) and with the Book Dash event (November edition) hosted by The Turing Way.
 - 🤝 I’m currently learning Python and about teaching techniques for virtual environments.
 - 👯 I'm an active member of several open science communities: R-Ladies | The Carpentries | Latin-R | OLS | The Turing Way
-- 📫 How to reach me: @patriloto (twitter)
+- 📫 How to reach me: @patriloto(twitter)
 - 😄 Pronouns: she/her